-We made great progress tackling waste production this year, moving from a small increase in FY13 to a 6% per FTE reduction in FY14.
-In those offices where we have direct control of our waste, 63% was recycled and we diverted an impressive 98% of our waste from landfill.
+We made good progress tackling waste production this year, reducing our total waste by 11% per FTE and it is now 16% per FTE below baseline.
+In those offices where we have direct control of our waste, 62% was recycled and 97% was diverted away from landfill.

-The reduction in waste is largely down to the behaviours of our people, expansion of the GiveMeTap partnership, taking our bottle distribution up to 12,500, and the continued success of our paper reduction programme.
+The reduction in waste is largely down to the behaviours of our people, our continuing GiveMeTap partnership, and the continued success of our paper reduction programme.

-We now use 31% less paper per FTE than in FY11, meaning we have exceeded our 10-year target by some distance!
-We are committed to continual improvement and so have set ourselves a new target to reduce paper use by 50% per FTE (against the 2011 baseline).
-Our move to 100% recycled paper on our office floors has also led to us saving 744 tonnes of virgin paper to date, equivalent to 17,800 trees.
+We now use 36% less paper per FTE than in FY11, meaning we have exceeded our original 10-year target by some distance.
+This is set to decrease further thanks to projects such as Audit now offering digital GAAP books.
+We are committed to continual improvement and have set ourselves a new target to reduce paper use by 50% per FTE (against the 2011 baseline).
+Our move to 100% recycled paper on our office floors has also led to us saving 1,085 tonnes of virgin paper since 2012, equivalent to 26,000 trees.

 We drive continual improvement in our environmental performance through our ISO14001-certified environmental management system.
-Within this, our environmental policy sets out our commitments to minimising our environmental impact.
+Within this, our Environment and Energy Policy sets out our commitments to minimising our environmental impact.